PQC Migration Strategy: Why Post-Quantum Exposes Your Operational PKI Failure

 Option A: Build In-House

-- Pros: Full control, no vendor dependencies
+- Full control, no vendor dependencies

-- Cons: 12-18 months development, ongoing maintenance burden
+- 12–18 months development, ongoing maintenance burden

 - Cost: $800K–$1.5M development + $200K–$400K annual maintenance

-Option B: Deploy CertBridge
+Option B: Deploy the 3AM (Our Recommendation)

 - Cost: $400K–$1.2M implementation + $70K–$230K annual operations

-Option C: Use Vendor's "Abstraction" Layer
+Option C: Vendor "Abstraction" Layer

 Deliverable: Architecture design, vendor contracts, implementation timeline